Cameradventures: Shooting In “Black & White”

 They let me go, apologizing again as I shook my head and walked away after asking for management’s contact information.

-Not my best work, but like I said, we learn as we go
+Far from my best work, but like I said, we learn as we

 I later contacted management and we discussed the matter, which led to more apologies (truth-be-told, at this point, unless you’re going to give me a $2,500 shopping spree to your center and several Cameron Mitchell dinners for two, I don’t really need any more “sorrys”).
 They did offer information that I should have been told the first time around.
 They said commercial photography was not permitted without prior consent of management and that people have been known to photograph businesses in preparation for robberies.
 Now THAT would have gone much smoother with me during the confrontation and it didn’t require the entire Cincinnati Bengals offensive line to be present.